ThomasZehnder/JassWebApp/README.md

 # Build and deploy
 build_react builds the React UI files un the build folder.
 These folder is mounted as file folder inside the express server.

-The ftp deploy scripst trasfers the build folder to the jass.zhs.ch server.
+The ftp deploy scripts transfers the build folder to the jass.zhs.ch server.